jmlee337/dsp2hps/README.md

 how to use (text form):

 1. move your audio file (in any format) to the MeleeHps folder
-2. drag it onto 'normalloop.bat'
+2. drag it onto 'normal_stereo.bat'
 3. that's it.
-4. you can also invoke from the command line: normalloop.bat myaudiofile.ogg
+4. you can also invoke from the command line: normal_stereo.bat myaudiofile.ogg

 That's so easy!
 What's the catch??

 * you still have to make sure your source audio file loops correctly
-* this only works for 'normal' loops, not 'custom' loops

 ## **What are you working on next?**

 * ~~rewriting all the main.asm + assembler business in an actual programming language to make the world a little more sane~~
 * ~~further parameterizing so you'll be able to drag all the files onto run.bat and convert all of them in one go~~
 * ~~writing hist1 and hist2 in the HSP headers correctly to remove popping all together~~
-* Adding support for custom loops (loop points at any arbitrary sample, not just block boundaries)
+* ~~Adding support for custom loops (loop points at any arbitrary sample, not just block boundaries)~~

 ## Historical Changelog